aimeertaylor/pixelate/README.md

 The function `ggplot::coord_sf`, which features in the vignette of **pixelate** requires the **sf** package that depends on the **units** package.
-(As an aside, please be aware that `ggplot::coord_sf` is not essential: it enables plots to be enhanced via the addition of country borders).
+(As an aside, please be aware that `ggplot::coord_sf` is not essential: it enables plots to be enhanced via the addition of shape file details, e.g. country borders).
 The package **sf** is suggested by **ggplot2** and **units** sometimes fails to install.
 If this happens, first try to install **units** as `type = binary` if required.
 If that fails, see instructions for other solutions online